Second order equation of motion for electromagnetic radiation back-reaction: Introduction

 The problems with this equation are well-known.
 First, it is of third order so the initial values of spacetime position, velocity and acceleration are necessary to obtain the motion, and there is no apparent reasoning how to prescribe acceleration.
 Second, the equation admits 'runaway' solutions---motions accelerating exponentially in time---, and, third, it exhibits acausal behavior.

-There are a number of attempts to treat these problems (see, e.g., \cite{ Dirac,Haag,deSouza,Spohn00,OConnell,Spohn04, Yaghjian,Rohrlich07,Mares,Parga,Kar}), trying to find the physically acceptable solutions of the Lorentz--Dirac equation and giving more and more and deeper and deeper insight into the situation.
+There are a number of attempts to treat these problems (see, e.g., \cite{Dirac,Haag,deSouza,Spohn00,OConnell,Spohn04, Yaghjian,Rohrlich07,Mares,Parga,Kar}, research along the lines of \cite{ForHerKov}, etc.), trying to find the physically acceptable solutions of the Lorentz--Dirac equation and giving further and further insight into the situation.

+It is important to note here that, irrespective of whether the Lorentz--Dirac equation is considered an exact one for exactly pointlike charges or an approximate one for distributed ones, it is legitimate, useful and insightful to investigate whether an equation of the form \eqref{mot} finds physically meaningful use.

-One of the proposed and most frequently applied way out is the following \cite{Landau}.
+One of the proposed and most frequently applied approach is as follows\cite{Landau}.
 As a zeroth approximation, the equation without radiation is considered:

-The third derivative is computed from this equation:
+The third derivative is computed from this equation,

 Then the second derivative here is replaced by the rhs of \eqref{qek} (divided by $\Lm$), an expression of lower order derivatives, leading to the following approximation of the self-force \eqref{self}: